 Whilst influenced by numerous design eras throughout the decades, Kartell have an unparalleled aptitude for ensuring their pieces remain unequivocally contemporary.
 The plastic which forms every product in the entire Kartell collection provides a modern base on which individual designers can leave their own stamp, whilst maintaining the brand’s instantly recognisable and world renowned style.

 Perhaps most legendary about Kartell, apart from their endless exploration into the world of plastics, is their collaborations with many of the globe’s most prestigious designers.
-Huge International names including Philippe Starck and Ferruccio Laviani are among the talents that have joined with Kartell on iconic designs, helping to establish the perfect balance between strategic vision, offer and demand.
+Huge International names including Philippe Starck and Ferruccio Laviani are amongst the talents that have joined with Kartell on iconic designs, helping to establish the perfect balance between strategic vision, offer and demand.

 The Ghost Chairs by Philippe Starck, Componibili storage units by Anna Castelli Ferrieri and Taj lighting by Ferruccio Laviani are just a few of the iconic pieces in the ever growing Kartell collection which continue to stand the test of time.
 If gathering together a vast range of leading designers over the years is not impressive enough, many of the resulting designs have also gone on to win prestigious awards, with accolades from the Good Design Awards, MACEF and ADI Compasso d’Oro - the oldest and most influential design award - to name just a small few.